Inequalities for generalized matrix function and inner product: Introduction

 Let $A$ and $B$ be $n\times n$ positive semidefinite matrices.
 It is easy to prove by simultaneous diagonalization argument that

-There are many extensions and generalizations of (\ref{eeq0}) in the literature.
-For example, a remarkable extension (e.g., \cite[p.
-228]{Me97}) says that
+There are many extensions and generalizations of (\ref{eeq0}) in the literature; see, e.g., \cite{Lin14,Zhang14,Zhang16,BS15}.
+For instance, the following remarkable extension is known (see \cite[p.
+228]{Me97}), it states that

-Recently, Paksoy, Turkmen and Zhang \cite{Zhang14} provided a natural extension of (\ref{eeq1}) for triple matrices by embedding the vectors of Gram matrices into a ``sufficiently large'' inner product space and using tensor products.
-More precisely, if $A,B$ and $C$ are positive semidefinite, they showed
+Recently, Paksoy, Turkmen and Zhang \cite{Zhang14} provided a natural generalization of (\ref{eeq1}) for triple matrices by embedding the vectors of Gram matrices into a ``sufficiently large'' inner product space and using the properties of tensor products.
+More precisely, they proved for positive semidefinite matrices $A,B$ and $C$ that

 Their approach to establish (\ref{eeq2}) is algebraic as well as combinatorial.
-Soon after, Chang, Paksoy and Zhang \cite[Theorem 3]{Zhang16} presented a further improvement of (\ref{eeq2}) by considering the tensor products of operators as words on certain alphabets, which states that
+Soon after, Chang, Paksoy and Zhang \cite[Theorem 3]{Zhang16} (Berndt and Sra \cite{BS15} independently) presented a further improvement of (\ref{eeq2}) by considering the tensor products of operators as words on certain alphabets, which states that